bigbluebutton/bigbluebutton.github.io/index.md

   * presentation
   * screen

 BigBlueButton runs within your browser (we recommend Firefox and Chrome) on your desktop, laptop, and Chromebook.
-BigBlueButton is written in pure HTML5: it does not require you to install any plugings, extensions, or executables.
+BigBlueButton is written in pure HTML5: it does not require you to install any plugins, extensions, or executables.
 None.

 The BigBlueButton HTML5 client also runs within your mobile browser on iOS 12.2+ and Android 6.0+.
 There is no app for your users to install.
 Deployment is inviting users to click on a link.

-Here is a screen shot of the BigBlueButton client running within the Chrome browser.
+Here is a screenshot of the BigBlueButton client running within the Chrome browser.
 From left to right, you can see User list (the list of users in the session), the chat area, the presentation area, and a shared webcam (you can have many shared webcams in a session).

 <p align="center">
   <img src="/images/22-overview-2.png"/>
 </p><br>

 How does BigBlueButton enable real-time sharing of media without plugins or downloads?
-Chrome, FireFox, and Safari Mobile (iOS) all support the web real-time communications (WebRTC) libraries.
-These built-in libraries give The browser the aility to send/receive audio, video, and screen.
+Chrome, Firefox, and Safari Mobile (iOS) all support the web real-time communications (WebRTC) libraries.
+These built-in libraries give the browser the ability to send/receive audio, video, and screen.
 What about Edge?
 The good news is Microsoft recently [announced](https://blogs.windows.com/windowsexperience/2019/04/08/microsoft-edge-preview-builds-the-next-step-in-our-oss-journey/) they are switching Chromium engine (yay!).

 BigBlueButton is designed for _online learning_: it has specific features to enable a teacher to engage students in one of the following use cases: